-20 In NAME particles are advected in three dimensions by winds usually provided by a NWP model, with turbulent dispersion simulated by a random walk technique which represents the turbulent velocity structures in the atmosphere.
-Particles are advected each time step with the change in position involving contributions from the resolved wind velocity, the turbulence, and the unresolved mesoscale motions.
+In NAME particles are advected in three dimensions by winds usually provided by a NWP model, with turbulent dispersion simulated by a random walk technique which represents the turbulent velocity structures in the atmosphere.
+Particles are advected each time step with the change in position involving contributions from the resolved wind velocity, the turbulence and the unresolved mesoscale motions.

-3.2.2 Free tropospheric turbulence
+Free tropospheric turbulence

-The diffusion due to free tropospheric turbulence is specified by a diffusivity, K, which is related to the turbulent velocities and time scales of atmospheric motions.
-In NAME, the along-wind and cross-wind spread are assumed to be equal, and the eddy diffusivity is further assumed to take the form K = (σuτu, σuτu, σwτw) where σu and σw are the standard deviations of the horizontal and vertical velocity fluctuations, respectively, and τu and τw are the corresponding horizontal and vertical Lagrangian timescales.
+The diffusion due to free tropospheric turbulence is specified by a diffusivity, K, which is related to the turbulent velocities and timescales of atmospheric motions.
+In NAME, the along-wind and cross-wind spread are assumed to be equal, and the eddy diffusivity is further assumed to take the form $K = (\sigma_u^2 \tau_u, \, \sigma_u^2 \tau_u, \, \sigma_w^2 \tau_w)$, where σ_u and σ_w are the standard deviations of the horizontal and vertical velocity fluctuations, respectively, and τ_u and τ_w are the corresponding horizontal and vertical Lagrangian timescales.
 While these quantities are likely to vary in space and time, NAME simply assumes fixed values.
-The default values and plausible ranges for these parameters (see Table 1) are based on observations of vertical and horizontal velocity variances and diffusivities above the atmospheric boundary layer and values used in other dispersion models (Schumann et al., 1995; Dürbeck and Gerz, 1995, Webster and Thomson, personal communication).
+The default values and plausible ranges for these parameters (see Table 1) are based on observations of vertical and horizontal velocity variances and diffusivities above the atmospheric boundary layer and values used in other dispersion models (Schumann et al., 1995; Dürbeck and Gerz, 1995; H. Webster and D. Thomson, personal communication, 2014).
 The upper limits of these parameters are representing plausible extreme values of turbulence.
 Note that in this study the perturbation applied to the horizontal and vertical free tropospheric turbulence parameters is proportional.

-3.2.3 Unresolved mesoscale motions
+Unresolved mesoscale motions

-- Low frequency horizontal eddies with scales that lie between the resolved motions of the input meteorological data and the small three-dimensional turbulent motions represented in the turbulence parameterisation scheme are parameterised separately by the unresolved mesoscale motion scheme (Webster et al., 2015).
+Low-frequency horizontal eddies with scales that lie between the resolved motions of the input meteorological data and the small three-dimensional turbulent motions represented in the turbulence parameterisation scheme are parameterised separately by the unresolved mesoscale motion scheme (Webster et al., 2015).
 As in the free tropospheric turbulence scheme the parameters governing the unresolved mesoscale motions are fixed in time and space.
 It is assumed that the impact of the unresolved mesoscale motions is the same in both components of the horizontal motion.
-The default values appropriate to the global NWP data used in this study are σm= 0.8 m s-1 and τm = 14400 s.
+The default values appropriate to the global NWP data used in this study are $\sigma_m = 0.8 \, \mathrm{m \, s^{-1}}$ and $\tau_m = 14\,400 \, \mathrm{s}$.
 These default parameters are derived from the spectral characteristics of the input meteorological data (Webster and Thomson, 2005).
-At long range, only the diffusivity σmτm matters and so, to simplify the experimental design, we seek to perturb this without worrying about the values of σm and τm separately.
-To achieve a diffusivity range of 0.05 to 2 times the default value, we kept τm constant at 6120 s and varied σm from 0.27 1.74 m s-1 as in Table 1. - 11
+At long range, only the diffusivity $\sigma_m^2 \tau_m$ matters and so, to simplify the experimental design, we seek to perturb this without worrying about the values of σ_m and τ_m separately.
+To achieve a diffusivity range of 0.05 to 2 times the default value, we kept τ_m constant at 6120 s and varied σ_m from 0.27 to 1.74 m s-1 as in Table 1.

-3.2.4 Loss process parameters
+3.2.2 Loss process parameters